 Treasurer - Ms Sue Pavlovich, Horsham College (VIC)

 Over the past few months the new AEA Executive have been involved in representing members at a number of meetings and events, continuing to update members through the AEA Facebook page (streamed on this homepage), the journal Australian Art Education, and working on a range of initiatives to further strengthen the collective voice of the visual arts and education in Australia, both nationally and internationally.
 On 26 March, 2018 AEA formally handed over an art education kit to assist students and teachers to engage with the Hadley's Art Prize Hobart (HAPH).
 This has been a wonderful collaboration and we look forward to seeing the exhibition of finalists at Hadley's Orient Hotel from 21 July - 25 August, 2018.
 The link to the HAPH Education Kit is available from http://ow.ly/zQre30j995H - scroll down to the section titled 'Educatin' and to the right of the image titled Colonial Landscape by Philip Davey you will see 'Download Education Kit here'.

-The journal of AEA Australian Art Education has just published Volume 39 No. 1.
-The cover image is from The Howard Hinton Collection which is housed a the New England Regional Art Museum.
+The journal of AEA Australian Art Education recently published Volume 39 No. 1.
+The cover image is from The Howard Hinton Collection which is housed at the New England Regional Art Museum.
 We are very appreciative of the generosity of NERAM in providing this artwork for the cover and also for the other artworks featured in the article on this significant collection and its connection to the former Armidale Teachers College.

 We would like to thank all authors who have submitted high quality journal articles in the last two issues and for sharing their wonderful research with the national and international community.